cuebitt/NaughtyAttributes/README.md

 ## Usage

-To use this package in a VRChat project, first [this project's VPM repository](https://cuebitt.github.io/NaughtyAttributes/) to VCC/ALCOM.
+To use this package in a VRChat project, first add [my VPM repository](https://cuebitt.github.io/vpm/) to VCC/ALCOM.
 Then import "NaughtyAttributes" into your Unity project.

 Most of the attributes are implemented using Unity's `CustomPropertyDrawer`, so they will work without configuration in your `UdonSharpBehaviour` class.
 However, some attributes (such as `Button`) will not work with the default inspector and require you to specify a custom inspector: